Equity-Transformer: Solving NP-hard Min-Max Routing Problems as Sequential Generation with Equity Context: Detail of Experimental Setting

 In the mTSP experiment, we generate a random mTSP instance by randomly selecting $N$ nodes from the unit square.
 As per convention, we designate the depot as the first index among the $N$ nodes.
 Similarly, in the mPDP experiment, we generate the locations of the depot and customer nodes (pickup and delivery pairs) randomly and independently.
 Note that the first half of the customer nodes are assigned as pickup nodes, while the second half serves as delivery nodes.

 During the training step of \ourmethod{} (ET), we adopt the same hyperparameters as described in \cite{kool2018attention}.
 In the finetuning step, we specifically focus on adjusting the $\theta_{\text{context}}$ parameter with $N=200,500$ for mTSP and $N=200$ for mPDP.
-For inference instances, we employ the finetuned model with $N=200$ for mTSP and $N=500$ for larger sizes and $N=200$ for mPDP.
-Additionally, we incorporate an augmentation technique following the methodology outlined in \cite{kwon2020pomo}.
+For inference instances, we employ the finetuned model with $N=200$ for mTSP $N=200$, $N=500$ for mTSP $N>500$, and $N=200$ for mPDP.
+Additionally, we incorporate an augmentation technique following the methodology outlined in \citet{kwon2020pomo}.
+Finally, ET$^\dagger$ incorporates a sampling strategy where 100 samples are taken for each instance, and the best result among those samples represents the performance of ET$^\dagger$.